 Early in 2009, Home School Legal Defense Association (HSLDA) began researching the Common Core in depth to gauge its would-be effect upon homeschooling families.
 Our team realized the national significance of this reform not only for public schools, but also for private schools and homeschools.
 HSLDA’s in-house film crew set out to create Building the Machine, the first investigative documentary about the Common Core State Standards Initiative.

-After a year of research and production, we present the story of the Common Core through the voices of those who know it best.
+After more than a year of research and production, we present the story of the Common Core through the voices of those who know it best.

 As Director of Film & Visual Media at HSLDA, Ian Reid led the development of Building the Machine from inception and early research to final cut.